Yahuweh is opening the eyes of His children!

 Many today have Believed in Yahushua Messiah for salvation, and have been brought out of the bondage of sin.
 But like the Israelites, we too will fail to enter in, if we fail to heed the warning of their example.
 That is, if we today hope to enter in to the Promised Land, then we must not go the way of most of that generation in the wilderness.
 If we hope to enter in, we must be as Joshua and Caleb.
 To do this, we must choose to heed these New Testament warnings!

 How do we enter in?
 Most today have assumed there is only one requirement to be met, in order to enter in — that one must be Born-Again.
-All of Scripture, as well as the very words of Yahushua Himself, reveal that there are two separate and distinct stages of His plan — each having its own distinct, Biblical requirements to be met — in order that we might attain our overall goal: to enter in to the Promised land.
+All of Scripture, as well as the very words of Yahushua Himself, reveal that there are two separate and distinct steps of His plan — each having its own distinct, Biblical requirements to be met — in order that we might attain our overall goal: to enter in to the Promised land.

 Taken together, these two statements reveal Yahuweh’s overall plan for His people, and the requirements they must meet in order to achieve the final goal: our entrance to the Promised Land, also called Life Everlasting, and known as the Kingdom of God or the Kingdom of Heaven.
 All of these terms are euphemisms for eternal Life, and are used interchangeably in the Gospels.